cksdml1014/chanisong/_pages/publications.md

 author_profile: true
 ---

+My publications & manuscripts focus on Mechanism Design Automation Technology, which was first proposed and developed by SNU's IDeALab using SBM(Spring connected rigid Block Model) and JBM (Joint-element connected rigid
+Block Model)
+From IDeAOcean, I've made huge contributions to developing Mechanism Design Automation technology and preparing multiple journals.
+Also using this technology, I've designed novel and practical mechanisms applicable to the rear wing, sliding door, hood hinge, etc, along with cooperating with Hyundai Motors.
+More information about previous contributions of Mechanism Design Automation Technology could be found from [here](https://ideaocean.ai/technology/)

 1. **C. Song†**, J. Kim, and Y.Y.
 Kim∗, *“Automatic Synthesis of 1-DOF Linkage Mechanism in a Constrained Space”*, Expected submission in 2024 at *Journal of Mechanical Design*.